 Parental Guidance: Whenever your class content will be sensitive in nature -- such as by being potentially upsetting or scary to some learners, by containing moderately violent or graphic imagery, or by requiring learners to be extra safe (such as handling knives in a cooking class) -- you must include a Parental Guidance statement explaining to families exactly what they can expect from your class, so they can make an informed decision about whether their learner is the right fit.
 Outschool uses the recommendations from Common Sense Media to inform decisions about age appropriateness, and you should include the official rating of any media content you’re using in your Parental Guidance statement.
 (Be sure to review our class content policy as well.)
 If you do not need to list any content or safety warnings, you can leave this section blank.

 Teacher Expertise: This section is your chance to tell parents what makes you a great educator for this class and why you are excited to teach it!
-You can include any relevant experience or expertise related to your class topic.
+Remember, all Outschool classes should be based on your expertise.
+Include any relevant experience or expertise related to your class topic.
 For example, if you have a Bachelors in Fine Arts and you want to teach Calculus, you’ll want to provide more detail about your expertise.
-Similarly, if your class is focused on advanced concepts or targeted at high school-age learners, you will need to provide more depth of expertise than for younger or beginner students.
-Be sure to check our Class Content Policy for more specific scenarios where greater expertise is required.
-As a reminder, do not link to your personal social media accounts or other ways to contact you outside of Outschool.
+Highlight relevant professional, educational, or lived experience, including details such as the number of years you have engaged with this topic, whether you have taught it before, and the age ranges of learners you've worked with.
+For organizations, we recommend listing the names of educators with the described expertise.
+Check our Class Content Policy for scenarios where greater expertise is required.

 Sources: This section is only required for certain topics; in general, it’s a good idea to include where you are getting information from for class, as well as how you are supporting multiple perspectives in your class content.